dudeperf3ct/dudeperf3ct.github.io/sensei/marvin_minsky.md

 Religion is a sort of science that doesn't use evidence, and in fact kills people who try to get it.

+The best way to invent future is to make it. ~ Alan Kay

 Stories
 ===========================